 - 3. The state requires institutions to have adequate disaster recovery plans, particularly with respect to the protection of student records, or the state provides such a plan. - 4.
 A SARA member state agrees to apply its policies and practices for catastrophic events consistently and equally within each sector (public, independent not-for-profit, and independent for-profit) to residents of any state. - i.
-The State designates a State "Portal Entity" to coordinate SARA matters for the State and provide a principal point of contact for resolution of student Complaints and other issues arising at participating Institutions.
-The State Portal Entity need not have a governance role with any Institution and may work with entities that do have such a role.
-The State Portal Entity has the following duties: - 1.
-Serve as the point of contact for all other SARA member States and their agencies for questions about SARA within its State; - 2.
-Serve as initial point of contact for Institutions within its State that have questions about SARA; - 3.
-Determine whether an Institution in its State is eligible for participation in SARA; - 4.
-Serve as the initial contact point for Complaints about any Institutions in the State that are operating under SARA and lead any investigations regarding whether an Institution is in compliance with SARA policies; - 5.
-Serve as the final decision-maker on SARA-related Complaints lodged against the state's SARA institutions; and - 6.
-Collect and manage any in-state fees assessed on participating Institutions to financially support State oversight of SARA. - j.
-The State agrees that it will work cooperatively with other SARA States, Regional Compacts and NC-SARA to enable success of the SARA initiative.
-The State will follow up on requests for information or investigation from other SARA Member States or any SARA regional or national office, providing such data or reports as are required. - k.
-The State agrees that, if it has requirements, standards, fees, or procedures for the approval and authorization of non-domestic Institutions of higher education providing Distance Education in the State, it will not apply those requirements, standards, fees or procedures to any Non-domestic (out-of-state) Institution that participates in SARA; instead, the State will apply those specifically prescribed in or allowed by SARA policies. - I. Except as precluded by Section 2.5(k) above, SARA member States continue to have authority to enforce all their general-purpose laws against Non-domestic, out-of-state Institutions (including SARA participating institutions) providing Distance Education in the State, including, but not limited to, those laws related to consumer protection and fraudulent activities. - m.
-Because some States may not join SARA, some Institutions in SARA states may choose not to operate under SARA, and SARA does not cover offerings by non-U.S. providers, SARA States retain their own oversight rules covering Distance Education offerings of non-SARA institutions.
+The state designates a state "SARA State Portal Entity" to coordinate SARA matters for the state and provide a principal point of contact for resolution of student complaints and other issues arising at participating institutions.
+The SARA State Portal Entity need not have a governance role with any institution and may work with entities that do have such a role.
+The SARA State Portal Entity has the following duties: - 1.
+Serve as the point of contact for all other SARA member states and their agencies for questions about SARA within its state; - 2.
+Serve as initial point of contact for institutions within its state that have questions about SARA; - 3.
+Determine whether an institution in its state is eligible for participation in SARA; - 4.
+Serve as the initial contact point for complaints about any institutions in the state that are operating under SARA and lead any investigations regarding whether an institution is in compliance with SARA policies; - 5.
+Serve as the final decision-maker on SARA-related complaints lodged against the state's SARA institutions; and - 6.
+Collect and manage any in-state fees5 assessed on participating institutions to financially support state oversight of SARA. - j.
+The state agrees that it will work cooperatively with other SARA states, regional compacts and NC-SARA to enable success of the SARA initiative.
+The state will follow up on requests for information or investigation from other SARA member states or any SARA regional or national office, providing such data or reports as are required. - k.
+The state agrees that, if it has requirements, standards, fees, or procedures for the approval and authorization of non-domestic institutions of higher education providing distance education in the state, it will not apply those requirements, standards, fees or procedures to any Non-domestic (out-of-state) institution that participates in SARA; instead, the state will apply those specifically prescribed in or allowed by SARA policies.

-&lt;sup>5 Member States do not collect the fees paid by Institutions directly to NC-SARA.
+5 Member States do not collect the fees paid by Institutions directly to NC-SARA.